cangyeone/pnsn/README.md

-#### 1.1 Recommended models:
+#### 1.3 Recommended models
-1. If accuracy is more important, pnsn can be used.
-We have tested it on mobile networks, dense networks, and fixed networks at the global level.
+1. If accuracy is most important, prefer the pnsn/pnsn.diff variants (tested on mobile, dense, and fixed global networks).
-2. If memory is limited and speed is more important, LPPNM can be used.
+2. If memory is tight or speed matters, choose LPPN models.
-3. If recall rate is low, we recommend using a threshold of 0.1 (pickers/rnn.01.jit), or using the PnSn model.
-Although the F1 score was low in testing, this was due to testing with manually labeled data within 2000km.
+3. For low recall scenarios, lower the confidence threshold to 0.1 (for example `pickers/rnn.01.jit`) or use the Pn/Sn-aware models.
-4. For some tasks that require confidence scores for each sampling point, an onnx model can be used.
+4. When per-sample confidence traces are required, use an ONNX model and handle post-processing externally.

-#### 1.2 Pn and Sn phase picking model
+#### 1.4 Pn and Sn phase picking model
 1. In order to make the model more universal, we trained a new model using 2000km of manually labeled data.
 2. The model is called rnn.pnsn.jit.
 3. Based on the RNN model, it can simultaneously pick P, S, Pn, and Sn phases.